filipvanlaenen/asapop/README.md

 | E     | European elections                 |
 | N     | National elections                 |
 | P1    | Presidential election, first round |

+### Incomplete Results

+Polling firms and media outlets don't present their results in a standard way across all countries.
+Sometimes there are even differences within the same country, or the results presented are incomplete.
+Opinion poll results should be registered as close as possible to the original results, and any needed conversion and/or interpretation should be left as much as possible to the software, possibly with the aid of hints in a configuration file.

+Imagine an opinion poll was conducted with the following results:

+* 1,250 people were polled,
+* 250 of them refused to anwer,
+* Of the 1,000 that answered:
+  * 400 people had A as their preference,
+  * 300 people had B as their preference,
+  * 200 people had C as their preference,
+  * and 100 people had other as their preference.

 ### Electoral Lists